Lake Iseo

 By train

-To take the train from Milan to Lake Iseo, you have to take the train from Milano Centrale to Brescia.
-Here, change train to Iseo.
-The larger lakes are more accessible than Lake Iseo.
+To get from Milan to Lake Iseo, take the train from Milano Centrale station to Brescia, where you change trains to Iseo.
+The larger lakes are more accessible by this means.

 Getting around Lake Iseo